rnelsonchem/pHcalc/README.rst

 *pHcalc* is a Python library for systematically calculating solution pH, distribution diagrams, and titration curves.

-This package is Python 3.5 compatible with dependencies_ only on Numpy and Scipy.
+This package is Python3 compatible with dependencies_ only on Numpy and Scipy.
 If you will be plotting the data, then there is an `optional dependency`_ on Matplotlib as well.

-Bug fixes, questions, and update requests are encouraged and can be filed at the `GitHub repo`_.

 .. _dependencies: